-While the alternative data sources reviewed by staff cannot replace the PiT count in providing a reasonable assessment of the number of people experiencing homelessness, they do suggest that despite the significant investments in new space creation (supportive housing and shelter) over the past two years, there does not appear to be a decrease in the need for housing, shelter, and supports for individuals experiencing homelessness.

-Specifically, the upward trend on access to Homelessness Services by people needing support suggests that the rate of homelessness remains the same or perhaps may have even increased by Q1 2021 despite 490 spaces being created in 2020.
+While the alternative data sources reviewed by staff cannot replace the PiT count in providing a reasonable assessment of the number of people experiencing homelessness, they do suggest that despite the significant investments in new space creation (supportive housing and shelter), there does not appear to be a decrease in the need for housing, shelter, and supports for individuals experiencing homelessness.
+Specifically, the upward trend on access to Homelessness Services by people needing support suggests that the rate of homelessness remains the same or perhaps may have even increased.